-Discussion: When establishing a link, a station is required to recognize its link partner as auto-negotiation able within a certain range of pulses in an FLP burst.
+Discussion: When establishing a link, a station is required to recognize its link partner as autonegotiation able within a certain range of pulses in an FLP burst.
 This test is designed to verify that the device under test adheres to this range.
+As determined from State Diagram 28-15, flp_cnt is determined to be 1 less than the number of pulses required to recognize its link partner as auto-negotiation able.

 - 1. Establish a connection (not a link) to the DUT - 2.
 Use a Traffic Generator to send the DUT 6 pulses spaced at 50μs, wait 16ms, then send enough valid FLP bursts to put the DUT into the Acknowledge Detect state.
-The proper number of FLP bursts should be one less than the value determined in #6.28 as that value includes the FLP required to identify a device as auto-negotiation able. - 3.
+The proper number of FLP bursts should be one less than the value determined in #28.1.3 as that value includes the FLP required to identify a device as auto-negotiation able. - 3.
 Determine whether the DUT has entered the Acknowledge Detect state - 4.
 If the DUT did not enter the Acknowledge Detect state, repeat steps 1 through 3 increasing the number of initial pulses until the DUT enters the Acknowledge Detect state

-• The DUT should recognize the Link Partner as auto-negotiation able within 6 to 17 (inclusive) pulses
+• The DUT should recognize the Link Partner as auto-negotiation able within 7 to 18 (inclusive) pulses.
+Flp_cnt is one less than this determined number

-Test #14.28: Range of FLP Pulse Timer
+Test #28.2.10: Range of FLP Pulse Timer